A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Proof of Theorem

 \textbf{Step $3$: limit passage in the semistability condition.} It is immediate to check that the semistability condition \eqref{semistab-DR-34} reduces to \eqref{true-semistability} in this case as well.
 Therefore, the very same arguments as in the proof of Theorem \ref{mainthm-1} yield \eqref{semistab-DR-34}, which now holds for every $t\in [0,T]$ thanks to the improved convergences \eqref{TH2convs-k-u1}--\eqref{TH2convs-k-u1-bis}.

-\textbf{Step $4$: limit passage in the energy-dissipation inequality.} We tackle the passage to the limit in \eqref{EDB-eps}, written on the generic interval $[0,t]$, by revisiting Step $5$ in the proof of Theorem \ref{mainthm-1}.
-We again have the $\liminf$-inequality \eqref{liminf-inequality-inertia} for the inertial terms.
-As for the limit passage in the bulk energy, it suffices to observe that for every $t\in [0,\infty)$
+\textbf{Step $4$: limit passage in the energy-dissipation inequality.} We tackle the passage to the limit in \eqref{EDB-eps}.
+Just like in Step $2$, to compensate the lack of pointwise convergence of $(\resed u{\eps_k})$ we will need to perform a further integration in time.
+Thus, we consider \eqref{EDB-eps} on the generic interval $[0,\tau]$ and then integrate for $\tau \in [t{-}\delta, t{+}\delta]$.
+We have \EEE Let us now revisit Step $5$ in the proof of Theorem \ref{mainthm-1}.
+As for the limit passage in the bulk energy, it suffices to observe that